SV-ROS/intro_to_ros/README.md

 You can run this package in two modes, Map Making and navigation.
 You must first make a map if you want to use the navigation.

-On the Raspberry Pi run:
+On the Raspberry Pi run (startmap):

     roslaunch neato base_map.launch

-On the secondary computer run:
+On the secondary computer run (startui):

     roslaunch neato map_gui.launch

 The lidar should start spinning on the Neato and Rviz should load on the secondary computer.
-I found that if the lidar doesn't show on the secondary computer bue rviz loads, just close it down and restart the above command from the terminal.
+I found that if the lidar doesn't show on the secondary computer when rviz loads, just close it down and restart the above command from the terminal.

 If you are using a logitech controller as described above you can start driving by holding down the 'A' button and driving with the left stick or left D-pad depending on how your controller is configured (switch on top of F710).
 The 'A' button on the controller is called the enable_button and is configured in the logitech_teleop.launch file.
 The 'A' button maps to button 1 but this can be changed if you would like.